 The international Market

-The 41st Market, an essential networking event, will be held from Monday, February 2 to Thursday, February 5 at the iconic Fleury Gymnasium.
+The 41st Market, an essential networking event, were held from Monday, February 2 to Thursday, February 5 at the iconic Fleury Gymnasium.
 Its primary mission is to support, structure, and energize global film production.
-Historically present in this context, Unifrance will host the following 12 international sales companies and organizations at its booth, which is open to all its members: L'Agence du court métrage, Autour de Minuit, Cinestrib Distribution, Fløw, La Kourmétragerie, La Luna Distribution, Manifest, Miyu Distribution, Next Film Distribution, oriGine films, Salaud Morisset, and Shortcuts.
+Historically present in this context, Unifrance hosted the following 12 international sales companies and organizations at its booth, which is open to all its members: L'Agence du court métrage, Autour de Minuit, Cinestrib Distribution, Fløw, La Kourmétragerie, La Luna Distribution, Manifest, Miyu Distribution, Next Film Distribution, oriGine films, Salaud Morisset, and Shortcuts.

-Unifrance also supports artists and professionals from the immersive world, whose presence at the Market for the second consecutive year with the XR Corner attracts those most curious about a universe that is steadily growing in scope, giving it an undeniable place in today's film landscape.
+Unifrance also supported artists and professionals from the immersive world, whose presence at the Market for the second consecutive year with the XR Corner attracted those most curious about a universe that is steadily growing in scope, giving it an undeniable place in today's film landscape.

 Unifrance's presence

-During the week of the world's largest short film market, Unifrance's activities will focus on key events designed to promote exchanges and build bridges between French and foreign professionals.
+During the week of the world's largest short film market, Unifrance's activities focused on key events designed to promote exchanges and build bridges between French and foreign professionals.

 Tuesday, February 3